Is it worth to spend extra money on grass-fed and finished beef for the grill?

 Independent Taste Test

-You don’t have to take my word.
+You don’t have to take my word for it.
 I found several videos on YouTube where they did a taste test for regular beef and grass fed/finished beef.
 Here is one I found, but you can find tons of them.

 I hope you found this article informative to make you think about, or going to test, grass fed and finished beef or pork that was raised in a natural way.